 The outer cardboard packaging has a brown camo design with “Brown Sugar” printed on the front.
 The palette itself has a hard plastic case with a snap closure and contains a mirror.
 The aesthetic of this eyeshadow palette matches the rest of the Brown Sugar Collection.
 Unlike the Camo outer packaging the palette is brown with a subtle sparkle and “Brown Sugar” written on the case.
 I didn’t pick up any of the lipsticks in the collection but they’re mostly deep and chocolatey!
 I wish I had picked up the shade Brick, it looks beautiful and mysterious.

 Colour Story & Finishes

 Karrueche went heavy on the brown theme in the Brown Sugar Palette.
 I love that there are six mattes vs three metallics.
 The She Palette contained eight shimmers and four mattes, but the mattes were vibrant pinks and purples so it wasn’t very beginner friendly.
 The Brown Sugar Palette is much better suited to beginners.
 While there isn’t a light shade to set your eye primer with that’s not the end of the world.
 There are lots of beautiful transition shades in this palette!

 In addition to the brown shades there’s also a slate grey and a rusty orange.
-If you’re a natural makeup lover or like palettes that are easy to create everyday looks with I think you’d really like the color story of the Brown Sugar Palette.
+If you’re a natural makeup lover or like palettes that are easy to create everyday looks with I think you’d really like the colour story of the Brown Sugar Palette.
 It doesn’t look very exciting on the product page but in person these shades have a lot of potential.

 For metallics you have the shade Ginger which is a metallic peach, Auburn a metallic bronze, and Sauté, a duochrome silver with a brown/grey flip.
 Sauté initially reminded me of the shade Café Au Lait From the Too Faced Chocolate Bon Bons Palette but once I started using it I realized that they’re actually quite different.